 Which facial oils should you avoid?

-“Olive oil is not great for the face, as it is comedogenic,” says Dr Somji.
-Comedogenic ingredients block pores, leading to spots and blackheads – not the ideal outcome from adding a facial oil to your routine.
+"Olive oil is not great for the face, as it is comedogenic," says Dr Somji.
+Comedogenic ingredients block pores, leading to spots and blackheads.
+Which is not exactly the ideal outcome from adding a facial oil to your routine.
 Squalane derived from olives makes a good, lightweight alternative, boosting the skin barrier with none of the pore-plugging side effects.

 "Coconut oil is also not good for the skin as it increases skin irritation and can lead to increased pigmentation following UV exposure."
 Keep yours for the kitchen only.